 Problem Possible Cause Action Drivability problems, engine hesitation on rapid acceleration, fluctuation in engine speed.
 The vacuum signal is too strong.
 The controller has been connected to engine manifold vacuum (i.e., vacuum from underneath the throttle).
 Connect the controller to air valve or venturi vacuum (i.e., vacuum from above the throttle).
 The vacuum connection is correct, but the signal is still too strong for the vehicle's fuel system.
 Vacuum elbow installed in the atmospheric vent of the propane converter has a predrilled orifice (hole) of 1.5 mm (0.060") diameter.
 Remove the elbow and enlarge the orifice by drilling to a 1.8 mm (0.070") diameter.
 Reinstall the elbow.
 Rich condition.
-The oxygen sensor light stays red, the solenoid Dirty intake air cleaner element.
+The oxygen sensor light stays red, the solenoid modulation is 100%.
+Dirty intake air cleaner element.
 Remove the air cleaner and run the engine.
-If the A/F mixture returns to normal, replace the air cleaner element. modulation is 100%.
+If the A/F mixture returns to normal, replace the air cleaner element.
 Vacuum leaks into converter.
 Verify that vacuum hoses are properly connected.
 Repair or reconnect hoses, as needed.
 Vacuum hose between the solenoid and converter has been incorrectly connected to the liquid side of the converter.
 (Diagnosis: the engine quits when the solenoid to converter hose is removed.)
 Install the vacuum hose in the atmospheric vent port on the vapor side of the converter.
 Faulty mixer, or regulator, or solenoid valve.
 Create a controlled vacuum leak into the mixer.
 If the oxygen light starts pulsing green/red, check the mixer, regulator, and verify that the solenoid valve is working.
 Faulty oxygen sensor.
 Check the oxygen sensor signal (between the green and black wires) using a voltmeter.
 The voltage should be cycling between 0 and 1 V. If the voltage doesn't cycle, install new oxygen sensor and re-test.
 Faulty electronic control unit.
 Replace the controller.
+Dirty fuel filter.
+Check and replace the fuel filter.
+Vacuum leaks into mixer.
+Check vacuum hoses and connections.